cjacker/opensource-toolchain-avr/README.md

 AVR has very good support from opensource community, the opensource toolchain consists of **avr-binutils**(binary utilities), **avr-gcc**(compiler), **avr-libc**(c libraries), **avrdude**(the programmer), **avarice**(the debug bridge) and **avr-gdb**(the debugger). it's not necessary to build the toolchain yourself, since almost every linux distribution shipped these packages, just install them with pkg management tools of your distribution.

-If you want to find a prebuilt toolchain, the AVR toolchain from Arduino IDE (at `<ide dir>/hardware/tools/var`) is the best choice.
+If you want to find a prebuilt toolchain, the AVR toolchain from Arduino IDE (located at `<arduino ide dir>/hardware/tools/avr/`) is the best choice.

 As usual, let's start with a blink example, below codes is well self-explained: